ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 .. warning::
-   Note that this diagram doesn't show the dependencies on original (user-provided) input data, and displays validations, and doesn't show Step 3 because it is embarrassingly parallel.
+   Note that this diagram doesn't show the dependencies on original (user-provided) input data, and displays validations, and doesn't show Step 3 because it is auto parallel.
 See `this ticket <https://jira.ihme.washington.edu/browse/MIC-5767>`_ where we plan to fix these issues.

 Now we can understand why the final output has 60k rows.
 For the current dummy implementation, when there are multiple input data files, the rows in the files are concatenated.
 So ``step_1`` concatenates three 10k row datasets, and ``step_4`` concatenates these 30k rows with another 30k rows.

-``step_3`` is aggregated and split because it is defined as ``EmbarrassinglyParallel``.
+``step_3`` is aggregated and split because it is defined as ``AutoParallel``.

 We've already viewed the final output, but if we want to see how the data is transformed over the course of the pipeline, we can view intermediary outputs as well::